 Perhaps the cats think the kisses are a bizarre attempt at grooming them!

-Let’s embarked on a journey to uncover the answer to the burning question of whether cats understand that hugs and kisses are signs of affection.
+Let’s embark on a journey to uncover the answer to the burning question of whether cats understand that hugs and kisses are signs of affection.

 Do Cats Understand Kisses And Hugs As Signs of Affection?

-While grooming may have obvious hygienic purposes, in many species – including our feline friends – it is also a social activity.
+While grooming may have obvious hygienic purposes, for many species, including our feline friends, it is also a social activity.